 Rice Flour Beetles are tolerant of a wide variety of conditions, but will reproduce faster the warmer you keep the culture (up to about 85°F).
 Do not provide a moisture source–they need a dry culture to do well, and excess moisture will cause the media to spoil.

 About once a year, sift out all of the adult beetles and larvae, and replace the old media with fresh Beetle Batter.

 An established Rice Flour Beetle culture.
 Notice that most adults (and all larvae) are typically buried in the substrate.

 The beetle larvae are usually what is fed to your pets.
 The adult beetles have chemical defenses that make them unappetizing to many reptiles and amphibians, but some will take them.
 At Josh's Frogs, we sift out the larvae and feed them to poison dart frogs, bumble bee toads, small tree frogs, and some smaller species of geckos.

 The larvae need to be separated from the Beetle Batter before feeding.
 Use the following steps as a guideline to harvesting and feeding beetles to your pet reptiles and amphibians:

-Rice Flour Beetles are an ideal supplemental feeder to a variety of reptiles and amphibians that appreciate smaller foods in their diet.
-They are very easy to culture and feed out to your pet, making them a must-have for those of you with Poison Dart Frogs or other herps that enjoy small foods.
-We carry everything you need to culture Rice Flour Beetles for your pets!
+Rice flour beetles are an ideal supplemental feeder to a variety of reptiles and amphibians that appreciate smaller foods in their diet.
+They are very easy to culture and feed out to your pet, making them a must-have for those of you with poison dart frogs or other microphagous critters.
+We carry everything you need to culture RFBs for your pets!